Save Money – On Tuition

 Complete Your Basics

-Core curriculum courses in the State of Texas are transferrable to any public college and university.
+Core curriculum courses in the State of Texas are transferable to any public college and university.
 This means that the core courses you take at TSC will transfer to UT-Brownsville or any other Texas public institution.

 Faculty Focus on Teaching